Catskill Cougars

-The Catskill Cougars were a minor-league baseball team based in Mountaindale, New York in the state's Catskill Mountains region.
-The Cougars played in the North Atlantic League in 1996 and the Northeast League (later known as the Can-Am League), from 1997-1998 and 2000.
+The Catskill Cougars were a minor-league baseball team based in Mountaindale, New York, in the state's Catskill Mountains region.
+The Cougars played in the North Atlantic League in 1996 and the Northeast League (later known as the Can-Am League), from 1997–1998, and in the Northern League in 2000.
 The North Atlantic and Northeast leagues were independent leagues that were not affiliated with Major League Baseball or Minor League Baseball.
-The Cougars played their home games at Baxter Stadium, and were part-owned by comedian Bill Murray.
+Following the departure of the Northeast League's Sullivan Mountain Lions after one season in Mountaindale, the Cougars played their home games at Baxter Stadium, and were part-owned by comedian Bill Murray.

 North Atlantic League

-The team played as one of the six teams in the inaugural 1995 season of the Northeast League.
-The following year, a new ownership group moved the renamed Cougars to the year-old North Atlantic League.
-In their first season, aided by several victories by default over the bankrupt Nashua Hawks, Catskill finished 35-35, good enough for second place and a spot in the league championship series against the Massachusetts Mad Dogs, who finished 14 1/2 games ahead of the rest of the NAL.
+The Sullivan Mountain Lions played as one of the six teams in the inaugural 1995 season of the Northeast League.
+They left Mountaindale after only one season and, under new ownership, were replaced by Catskill Cougars, a new team in the year-old North Atlantic League.
+In their first season, the Cougars boasted the NAL's second-best offense, but also its second-worst pitching staff; they were actually outscored in their league games.
+However, aided by several victories by default over the bankrupt Nashua Hawks, the Cougars finished 43-35, good enough for second place and a spot in the league championship series against the Massachusetts Mad Dogs, who finished 13 1/2 games ahead of the rest of the NAL.
 The Cougars then stunned the Mad Dogs by sweeping the best-of-three title series, two games to none, becoming the first pro baseball team based in Sullivan County to win a championship.

 The team also did well in attendance, averaging 1,075 fans per game, which ranked third in the six-team league.
 The Cougars used former major-leaguers Wally Backman and Gates Brown as managers.
 However, the North Atlantic League filed for bankruptcy and folded after the 1996 season.